-The Cubs have designated 38-year old lefty reliever Hisanori Takahashi for assignment.
-He pitched in 3 games (0 starts) for the Cubs this year and he was 0-0 with a 6.00 ERA and a 1.67 WHIP.
-He has now pitched in 168 games (12 starts) in his first four years in the majors and he is 14-12 with 10 saves, a 3.99 ERA and a 1.27 WHIP.
-This is no loss for the Cubs moving forward.
+The Chicago Cubs have acquired 24-year old lefty reliever Giovanni Soto from the Cleveland Indians for cash considerations.
+Soto pitched in 6 games (0 starts) for the Indians in his first taste of the majors in 2015 and he was 0-0 with a 0.00 ERA and a 0.90 WHIP.
+He also pitched in 46 games (1 start) in AAA-ball for the Indians last year and he was 2-1 with 2 saves, a 2.68 ERA and a 1.19 WHIP.
+The Cubs will start him out in AAA-ball.
+This was a good flier for the Cubs to take.

 26-year old lefty swinging 1B Anthony Rizzo took his game to a higher level in 2015 for the Chicago Cubs.
 He played in 160 games for the Cubs last year and he was 163 of 586 (.278 avg, .899 OPS) with 94 runs scored, 31 homers, 101 RBIs and 17 stolen bases.
 He was a National League All-Star last year and he finished 4th in the voting for the N.L.
 MVP Award.
 He has picked up where he left off last year so far in 2016.
 He has played in 4 games for the Cubs so far this year and he is 5 for 15 (.333 avg, 1.340 OPS) with 5 runs scored, 1 triple, 2 homers and 9 RBIs.
 If the Cubs wind up as good as most people think they are going to be, Rizzo might win that MVP Award in 2016.